davidsauntson/closure-table-full-url/README.md

 ## Ruby

-There is, of course, a ruby gem that encapsulates this behaviour and has all the methods I believe we would need to re-implement the full url lambda.
+There is, of course, a ruby gem called [`closure_tree`](https://github.com/ClosureTree/closure_tree) that encapsulates this behaviour and has all the methods I believe we would need to re-implement the full url lambda.

 This repo is a demonstration of using this ruby gem with some dummy seed data.